-- Photos of the space are taken to document the condition of the room/suite and a report is sent to the Graduate House office. - The Manager of Finance, Administration, and Operations will review the photos and report and will contact the entire suite to provide them with the opportunity to discuss the situation if the issue is with the suite, otherwise we will contact the resident concerned.
+- Photos of the space are taken to document the condition of the room/suite and a report is sent to the Graduate House office. - 2.
+The Facilities Coordinator will review the photos and report and will contact the entire suite to provide them with the opportunity to discuss the situation if the issue is with the suite, otherwise we will contact the resident concerned. - The resident/suitemates will be given the opportunity to bring the room/suite up to standard by a deadline. - The residents/suites' Residence Advisor will contact the resident/ suite to discuss cleaning duties and any other issues that may be contributing to the neglect of the space.

-- The resident/suitemates will be given the opportunity to bring the room/suite up to standard by a deadline. - 4.
-The residents/suites' Residence Advisor will contact the resident/suite to arrange a meeting to discuss cleaning duties and any other issues that may be contributing to the neglect of the space. - 5.
-The Graduate House Maintenance team will enter the suite to inspect the space at the deadline.
+- 5. The Graduate House Maintenance team will enter the suite to inspect the space at the deadline.
 If the space is not up to an acceptable level of cleanliness, cleaners will be brought in to clean space and the resident (if it is a room) or each member of the suite (if it is a suite) will be billed for the cost of cleaning.
 Suitemate conflicts will not exempt anyone from cleaning charges.
-Please note that the rate for cleaning is \$21.00 per hour per cleaner and \$25 per bag of trash removed from the space. - A follow-up inspection will be set up between 4-8 weeks to ensure the cleanliness of the suite is being maintained.
+Please note that the rate for cleaning is \$25.00 per hour per cleaner and \$25 per bag of trash removed from the space. - A follow-up inspection will be set up between 4-8 weeks to ensure the cleanliness of the suite is being maintained.
 If necessary, further cleaning, charges, inspections, and meetings will be arranged.